Ronaldrc/crop-faces/README.md

 Simple script to crop faces from photos

 ## Description
-A python script to extract faces from an image an store then as seperate files.
+A python script to extract faces from an image and save them as seperate files.
 My brother needed a way